Xastir/Xastir/INSTALL.md

 Alt-F, Alt-V, etc to bring up main menus via the keyboard.
-Use arrow keys to navigate menus and/or single letters corresponding to the "hot" letter (underlined lettter) for each menu item.
+Use arrow keys to navigate menus and/or single letters corresponding to the "hot" letter (underlined letter) for each menu item.

 "ESC" to back out of the menu system.